Let’s get started!

 High revenue analysis.

 Our labeled dataset contains personal information about the customer, their device and their location.
 The last column high_revenue is a flag for customers generating a lot of revenue based on their purchase history.
 It will be used as the target variable of our modeling task.

 Now let’s build our first model!

-Click on the Models tab in the visual analysis.
-A modal appears to choose the type of modeling you want to perform.
+Click on the Models tab in the visual analysis and then click Create first model.
+A modal dialog appears where you must choose the type of modeling task you want to perform.

 Different kinds of modeling tasks